Culmination Of 18 Months Of Van Life In Mexico

 - A small amount of initial data (~200MB)

-Once you’ve used your initial allotted data, you can visit any Oxxo store to top-up your account.
-We usually purchase 200 pesos worth of data at a time, which is 3.5GB of data and good for 30 days.
-But you can add anywhere from 20-500 pesos worth of data.
-It’s up to you.
+Once youโve used your initial allotted data, you can visit any Oxxo store to top up your account.
+We usually purchase 200 pesos worth of data at a time, which is 3.5GB and suitable for 30 days.
+But you can add anywhere from 20 to 500 pesos worth of data.
+Itโs up to you.

-In order to top-up your account, you’ll need to present the Oxxo employee with your Mexican phone number.
+To top-up your account, you must present the Oxxo employee with your Mexican phone number.

-What we say: “Quiero recargar para TELCEL, solo datos” (I want to recharge my TELCEL account, only an Internet plan)
+What we say: โQuiero descarga para TELCEL, solo datosโ (I want to recharge my TELCEL account, only an Internet plan)

-But after 2 months, we got an warning message that if we didn’t return back to the US soon, T-Mobile would suspend our account.
+But after two months, we got a warning message that T-Mobile would suspend our account if we didn’t return to the US soon.

-After talking with a T-Mobile rep, we learned that the free roaming plan for Canada and Mexico is only intended for short term travelers.
-For travelers intending to be in Mexico longer than 6-8 weeks, an alternative solution is required.
+After talking with a T-Mobile rep, we learned that the free-roaming plan for Canada and Mexico is only intended for short-term travelers.
+An alternative solution is required for travelers intending to be in Mexico longer than 6-8 weeks.

 - $5 – 512MB (24 hours)